36 Best Things to Do in Honolulu, Hawaii (2024 Guide)

 In the event your group doesn’t spot any whales, you are welcome to reschedule for a second cruise at no additional cost.
 But, I saw plenty when there, including one that was only 6 hours old!

->> Click here for whale watching rates and availability
+>> Click here for whale-watching rates and availability

 11. Indulge in Some Shopping at the Ala Moana Center

-The Ala Moana Center is one of the best shopping centers in Honolulu and while I donʻt love listing a shopping center on a guide, it is worth a visit as there are some great shops and places to get coffee there.
+The Ala Moana Center is one of the best shopping centers in Honolulu and while I donʻt love listing a Honolulu shopping center on a guide, it is worth a visit as there are some great shops and places to get coffee there.

 Ala Moana Center is the kind of mall that makes you feel like you’ve entered a whole new city.
 It’s a four-story shopping complex and holds the title of being the largest open-air shopping center in the entire world.